Ensembl/ensembl-hive/docs/quickstart/quickstart.rst

 Running the pipeline involves the following steps:

   #.
-Using the :ref:`../appendix/scripts/init_pipeline` script to create an
+Using the :ref:`script-init_pipeline` script to create an
        instance pipeline database from a "PipeConfig" file

-  #. (optionally) Using the :ref:`appendix/scripts/seed_pipeline` script to
+  #. (optionally) Using the :ref:`script-seed_pipeline` script to
        add jobs to be run

   #.
-Running the :ref:`appendix/scripts/beekeeper` script that will look
+Running the :ref:`script-beekeeper` script that will look
        after the pipeline and maintain a population of Worker processes on the compute resource that will take and perform all the jobs of the pipeline

   #. (optionally) Monitoring the state of the running pipeline:

-       - by using your local |guiHive| web interface
+       - by using your local guiHive web interface

-       - by periodically running the :ref:`appendix/scripts/generate_graph`
+       - by periodically running the :ref:`script-generate_graph`
          script, which will produce a fresh snapshot of the pipeline diagram

-       - by connecting to the database using the :ref:`appendix/scripts/db_cmd` script and issuing SQL commands
+       - by connecting to the database using the :ref:`script-db_cmd` script and issuing SQL commands

 Initialise and run a pipeline